V2G program in Utrecht. Photo: Renault.

 Ed will be speaking at Everything Electric, part of a panel discussing ‘Next-Gen EVs: What’s Coming Down Under?‘ at 10:30 on Sunday 16th November, hosted by Simone Annan.

 Ed Lynch-Bell is Principal at Second Mouse, dedicated to building more sustainable energy tech and mobility products, services and businesses.
-Ed is also a co-host of the Melbourne and Sydney EV Meet-ups, bringing the e-mobility industry together.
+Ed is also a co-host of EV Meetup, bringing the e-mobility industry together across Australi.
+The next EV Meetup is Thursday March 5th in Sydney.